marijnh/Eloquent-JavaScript/15_event.md

 {{index "beforeunload event", "page reload", "preventDefault method"}}

 When you close page or navigate away from it (for example, by following a link), a `"beforeunload"` event fires.
 The main use of this event is to prevent the user from accidentally losing work by closing a document.
 If you prevent the default behavior on this event _and_ set the `returnValue` property on the event object to a string, the browser will show the user a dialog asking if they really want to leave the page.
-That dialog might include your string, but because some malicious sites try to use these dialogs to confuse people into staying on their page to look at dodgy weight loss ads, most browsers no longer display them.
+That dialog might include your string, but because some malicious sites try to use these dialogs to confuse people into staying on their page to look at dodgy weight-loss ads, most browsers no longer display them.

 {{id timeline}}